top of page

 Lake Huron Coastal Engineering Projects: A Review

-Pat Prodanovic, Coastal Engineer, TRUE Consulting
+Pat Prodanovic, Coastal Engineer

 The intent of this talk is to present typical coastal engineering projects undertaken within the shoreline reaches of Lake Huron.
 These projects may include preparation of design drawings for repair or construction of new shoreline protection system, along with impact assessments that speak to how the proposed shoreline alternation affects natural coastal processes.
 Other projects examples will include those that develop building setbacks and assist homeowners in obtaining permits for homes and cottages proposed near the shoreline.
 Such projects are required to complete detailed impact assessments of natural hazards and quantify impacts on coastal processes (flooding, erosion, and dynamic beach assessments).
 To carry out such assessment requires understanding of shoreline characterization (such studies along Lake Huron shoreline are over 40 years old and are still very relevant), site inspections (observing on site consequences of coastal processes at play), numerical coastal modeling (using computer simulations to quantify waves, lake currents, beach profile evolution, storm surges), along with professional judgment.
 Examples of several such projects will be presented, along with main findings and eventual project outcomes.